-Recently, I conducted over 30 in depth interviews with our OKR clients and the number one pattern that emerged was that about 75% of companies were using spreadsheets before they gave up and switched to an automated tool for their OKRs.
+Recently, I conducted over 30 in depth interviews with our OKR clients.
+And the #1 pattern that emerged was that about 75% of companies were using spreadsheets before they gave up and switched to an automated tool for their OKRs.

 So, if you are thinking about implementing OKRs, you should seriously consider if spreadsheets is the right OKR solution for you.
 You might end up wasting your precious time.